libvips/libvips/doc/function-list.md

 Some operators have many C convenience functions.

+# All libvips operators

-This table lists all the VIPS operators with their C convenience functions and a short description.
+This table lists all the libvips operators with their C convenience functions and a short description.
 It's supposed to be useful for searching.
 See the API docs each function links to for more details.